 No. of digits in N = Math.floor(Math.log10(N)) + 1;

-10) Efficient trick to know if a number is a power of 2 The normal technique of division the complexity comes out to be O(logN), but it can be solved using O(v) where v are the number of digits of number in binary form.
+The normal technique of division the complexity comes out to be O(logN), but it can be solved using O(v) where v is the number of digits of the number in binary form.

 For primitives, Arrays.sort() uses dual pivot quicksort algorithms.